BUCK-LCO-NCI/DivProt/README.md

 For the amino acid method, DivProt uses PSI-BLAST to pull conserved amino acid domains between the input sequences.
 For secondary structure, DivProt utilizes Porter5 [https://github.com/mircare/Porter5] to predict structure (using either HHBLITS or both PSI-BLAST and HHBLITS) and custom aligns with [either blomsum62 or custom scoring with account to phred score caluculated from Porter5 output confidence in assignment]

 This is compiled to work on the NIH's Biowulf cluster, and will need adjusting to run locally.
+When running on biowulf, call an interactive session to avoid any jobs being killed if they take up too much memory.

 Anywhere below where you see .ssX, I am referring to the Porter5 output files .ss3 or .ss8. .ssX denotes that you should specify which one you are working with.